 - CFOs, VPs of finance, controllers, and other C-level leaders wanting to increase their staff’s proficiency in strategic planning and problem solving throughout their organizations

-To define them, the Association reached out to employers, young professionals, academics, and students and asked them to describe their expectations of today’s finance and accounting professionals.
-Their enthusiastic feedback identified the competencies that have since become the backbone of the new program, leading to sweeping changes in the CGMA Finance Leadership Program syllabus design, which is now based on five main pillars:
+To define the new competencies it needed to address, the Association reached out to employers, young professionals, academics, and students and asked them to describe the role of finance and accounting in modern organizations.
+Their enthusiastic feedback helped shape the new program, leading to sweeping changes in the CGMA Finance Leadership Program syllabus design, which is now based on five main pillars:

 - Business skills, including strategic planning and risk management